This vignette describes the parameterization of the meta-d’ model

 \mathcal{D}_0(d') = \mathcal{N}\left(-\frac{d'}{2}, 1\right) and \mathcal{D}_1(d') = \mathcal{N}\left(\frac{d'}{2}, 1\right)

-However, this decision is not arbitrary and other options are available.
+However, this choice is arbitrary and other options are available.

 Given the noisy encoding x_1, the observer is tasked with determining the true value of S. To do so, they simply threshold x_1 such that their response is